miguelpais/rust-snake/README.md

 Change the following main.rs files in order to adapt the game to your needs.

-- SCREEN_SIZE: can be any value and will create a square of the desired size;
+- `SCREEN_SIZE`: will create a fence of the desired size;
-- INITIAL_SNAKE_LENGTH: number of parts the initial snake is composed of;
+- `INITIAL_SNAKE_LENGTH`: number of parts the initial snake is composed of;
-- FRAMES_PER_SECOND: slows or increases the snake speed;
+- `FRAMES_PER_SECOND`: number of renders occuring in a second, with each render corresponding to a snake position change.
+In pratice this slows or increases the snake speed;
-- FLOATING_WALLS: if we desired the snake to teletransport through walls
+- `FLOATING_WALLS`: if the snake should teletransport through walls instead of colliding.
+Floating and Solid walls are rendered slightly differently.